Elena Pucić-Sorkočević

 Countess Elena Pucić-Sorkočević, also Elena Pozza-Sorgo (c.
 1784–1865) was the first female composer in the Republic of Ragusa (Dubrovnik), located in today's southern Croatia.
 She was born Elena Lujza Ranjina, and married Nikola Lucijan Pucić-Sorkočević (1772–1855).
 They had two children: Marina, who married Matej Natali and Lucijan Pucić-Sorkočević.
 After the fall of the Republic, musical performances were mostly held in private houses of the noble families.

+Elena was the first female in Croatia whose compositions have been preserved She has a total of 6 completed compositions, one of them in sketches that are kept at the Franciscan monastery in Dubrovnik.
+Her compositions were not meant for concert works but rather epistles written to loved ones as expressions of her spirit.